Yleisradio/http-kit-newrelic/README.md

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/Yleisradio/http-kit-newrelic.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+## See also
+https://github.com/Yleisradio/new-reliquary Clojure wrapper for New Relic

 ## License

 Copyright © 2019 Yleisradio Oy